If you have closed it, reopen your analysis tool (or start from this template) to perform the fourth and fifth tasks.

 Once you’ve completed your dashboard, make sure to ask a friend or colleague whom you trust for honest, constructive feedback to take a look at what you've prepared.

-Which of my strengths seem to ring the most true to you?
+Which of my strengths seem to ring the truest to you?

-Which of my weaknesses seem to ring the most true to you?
+Which of my weaknesses seem to ring the truest to you?

 Have I forgotten or missed any opportunities or threats?

-Do these subjects of study that I've identified seem to connect with my strengths and weakness?
-Does it seem to you that they would contribute to my reaching this goal?
+Do these study subjects I've identified seem to connect with my strengths and weaknesses?
+Does it seem to you that they would contribute to helping me reach this goal?

-Prioritise your subjects for study by defining your learning tactics and by considering the level of difficulty versus the level of impact of each subject.
+Prioritize your study subjects by defining your learning tactics and by considering the level of difficulty versus the level of impact of each subject.

 Learning tactics are actions which fall into one of 4 categories:

 Offensive tactics, or actions in which you use your strengths to take advantage of opportunities.

 Defensive tactics, or actions in which you use your strengths to manage your threats.